-- Take photographs of your pets and store them in a place other than your home.
-Even better, take photos of yourself with your pets, making it even easier to identify whose home they belong in.
-If you have digital photos, upload them to Flickr, Photobucket, Facebook, or another photo sharing website so you have a remote copy.
+- Take photographs of your pets upload them to Facebook or other social media sites so you have photograph of them on hand.
 If you have to leave your home without your pets or are unable to get inside to retrieve them, you will have pictures available to use on posters and to show to emergency personnel.

 Keep the phone number of your veterinarian and an emergency vet office saved in your wallet and/or cell phone.

 Know your pet’s favorite hiding spots so you know where to look first.

 Give a friend or neighbor whom you trust with your pets a copy of your house keys, a list of your pets’ favorite hiding places, and the location of your pet carriers.

 If you live in a multi-unit building, talk to your neighbors about your emergency/fire safety plan, and ask for theirs.

 Learn about your municipality’s procedures for animals during an emergency.
 If your pets are found when you’re not home, where will they be taken until you can be located?
 In Philadelphia, the PSPCA houses all animals at ACCT (animal control) shelter facility for five days.
 After that time, the animals may be put up for adoption or euthanized, so it is important to visit the shelter as soon as possible to claim your pets.